utk-dev/utk-dev/README.md

 ---

 ## 👋 About Me
-I am a student learning programming with a strong interest in Artificial Intelligence and Machine Learning.
-I focus on understanding concepts from the basics, improving problem-solving skills, and building small practical projects.
+Computer Science student passionate about Artificial Intelligence and Machine Learning, focused on continuous learning, problem-solving, and building practical technology-driven solutions.

 ---